freelawproject/recap/recap-server/SETUP.md

   - `GRANT ALL ON recap_dev.* TO recap@localhost`
 - Copy settings/05-private.py.sample to settings/05-private.py
-  - Configuration variables are read from files in settings/*.py, in reverse-alpha order precedence.
+  - Configuration variables are read from files in settings/*.py, in alphabetical order with latter files overriding earlier ones.
 That means that 05-private.py is read first and all of its values are subject to being overwritten by 10-public.py (but also are available to by read by that file).
   - Also note that importing the settings module causes the secret_key.py file to be populated and written.
 This is only done once.
 If you are migrating an existing server with an existing SECRET_KEY, it may be necessary to create